Psephophorus

 Psephophorus is an extinct genus of sea turtle that lived from the Oligocene to the Pliocene.
 Its remains have been found in Europe, Africa, North America, and New Zealand.
-It was first named by Hermann von Meyer in 1847, and contains seven species, P. polygonus, P. calvertensis, P. eocaenus, P. oregonesis, P. californiensis, P. rupeliensis, P. scaldii, and a species discovered in 1995, P. terrypratchetti.
+It was first named by Hermann von Meyer in 1847, and contains eight species, P. polygonus, P. calvertensis, P. eocaenus, P. oregonesis, P. californiensis, P. rupeliensis, P. scaldii, and P. terrypratchetti.

 Psephophorus is the only Miocene dermochelyid turtle found in Europe.
 One species of Psephophorus could measure up to ten feet in length.